gvwilson/sensibleadventures/misc/bear-02.md

 "Nor I." The prince pulled the canteen from the saddle bag and gulped the last of the warm water.
 "I thought about becoming a magician once, you know," he suddenly confessed.
-"After my visit to Marandine.
+"After my visit to Stale.
 I thought that since I'd already had a taste of it, I might as well make it my life."